WellthCare

 5. Consider the long-term wealth impact.
 If your employer’s plan includes retirement contributions tied to healthy behavior (like WellthCare’s auto-pension), losing that could compound over years.

-You can absolutely opt out of your employer’s health plan and buy your own insurance-but it’s not a decision to make lightly.
-The better question may be: “What if I could get better care and build wealth without leaving my employer’s plan?”
-That’s exactly what Health-to-Wealth systems like WellthCare are designed to deliver.
-Before you jump to the individual market, explore whether your employer offers a program that rewards prevention, lowers your out-of-pocket costs, and builds your retirement savings-all while keeping you on the group plan.
-That may be the smarter path.
+You can opt out of your employer’s health plan and buy your own insurance—but don't take it lightly.
+A better question is: “What if I could get better care and build wealth without leaving my employer’s plan?”
+That's what Health-to-Wealth systems like WellthCare aim to deliver.
+Before you jump to the individual market, see if your employer offers a program that rewards prevention, lowers out-of-pocket costs, and builds retirement savings—all while keeping you on the group plan.
+That path may be the smarter one.

 ← Back to Blog